 I’m sorry to hear that your husband passed away.
 I’m doubly sorry that you’re now stuck in a financial bind.
 You’re not alone, unfortunately.
 Women tend to outlive men, yet many fail to plan for this eventuality.

-- You may want or need to refinance the mortgage to get a better rate, extend the term and lower the monthly payment.
+- You may want or need to refinance the mortgage to get a better rate, lengthen the term and lower the monthly payment.
 This would allow you to stay in the house if it was left to you.
-If your credit is damaged, or for some other reason you can't qualify for a mortgage on your own, you have a couple of other options.
+If your credit is damaged, or for some other reason you can’t qualify for a mortgage on your own, you have a couple of other options.
 If you can afford the payments, consider asking a family member to co-sign with you.

 - A reverse mortgage might work for you.
-There is no credit or income criteria needed to qualify for a reverse mortgage.
+There are no credit or income requirements needed to qualify for a reverse mortgage.
 However, you must be at least 62 years of age.
-Also, you'd need to have a mortgage balance around half of the home's value or less.
+Also, you’d need to have a mortgage balance around half of the home’s value or less.
 A reverse mortgage would allow you to stay in the home, and you would not have to worry about paying additional mortgage payments.
-A reverse mortgage may even allow you to take some equity out of the home while you are living there.
-You can learn more about reverse mortgages at the U.S. Department of Housing and Urban Development's website.
+A reverse mortgage may even allow you to take some equity out of the home while you are residing there.
+You can learn more about reverse mortgages at the U.S. Department of Housing and Urban Development’s website.

-If none of these options work for you, you may need to face the possibility of selling the home.
+If none of these options works for you, you may need to face the possibility of selling the home.
 You could use any proceeds to find a suitable new property or rental.
-If your name is not on the deed and the home was not willed to you, then the proceeds of the sale would go to your husband's estate.
+If your name is not on the deed and the home was not willed to you, then the proceeds of the sale would go to your husband’s estate.
 What happens from there would be up to the laws of your state.